Conversion Marketing: Breaking Down The Art and Science Behind It

 Improve Your Site Navigation

 Driving a massive amount of traffic to your site would be futile if those visitors find it difficult to actually navigate through it.
 Therefore, ensuring getting around your site is frictionless becomes primary before you expect them to take the desired action.
 To do so, try to declutter your website as much as possible and keep the design minimalistic so as to draw visitors’ attention to the critical elements.
-Follow the convention when it comes to certain sections of your site, such as having contact information on the top right and help section in the footer, so visitors don’t struggle to get basic stuff done on your site and find it familiar.
-If you have an eCommerce store, make sure your search bar is easily-accessible and omnipresent, so looking up products can be done seamlessly.
+Follow the convention when it comes to certain sections of your site, such as having contact information on the top right and the help section in the footer, so visitors don’t struggle to get basic stuff done on your site and find it familiar.
+If you have an eCommerce store, make sure your search bar is easily-accessible and omnipresent, so that looking up products can be done seamlessly.
 Moreover, make sure your site is mobile responsive; follow best practices to optimize your site for mobile experiences such as doing away with the navigation bar, reducing the number of form fields in the first step, and so on.

 Here’s a look at the menu bar of Kiehl’s mobile website that perfectly lists all its products and makes navigating to a particular type extremely simple: